 This paper provides insights into two histogram results that lead to non-high-level digital transformation in retail firms.
-Specifically, histogram NH1 reveals that, against the backdrop of the absence of digital resource infrastructure and digital economy policies as core conditions, and the absence of absorptive and adaptive capacities as peripheral conditions, even if firms possess high innovative capabilities, it is still difficult for them to improve their level of digital transformation.
-In other words, the advantage of innovation capability cannot compensate for the lack of digital resource infrastructure, digital economy policy, absorptive capacity and adaptive capacity alone.
-Histogram NH2 further points out that when there are shortcomings at both the organizational level (including perceptual, absorptive, and integration capabilities) and the environmental level (digital economy policies, marketization process), even if a retail enterprise has strong adaptive capabilities, it is still difficult for its digital transformation to reach a high level.
-This suggests that although strong adaptive capacity has a positive impact on digital transformation of retail enterprises, its facilitating effect is difficult to be fully realized in the absence of both organizational and environmental factors, thus limiting the overall improvement of the digital transformation level of retail enterprises.
+Specifically, histogram NH1 reveals that, against the backdrop of the absence of digital resource infrastructure and digital economy policies as core conditions, and the absence of absorptive and adaptive capacities as peripheral conditions, even if firms possess high innovative capabilities, it is still difficult for them to improve their level of digital resource infrastructure, digital economy policy, absorptive capacity and adaptive capacity alone.
+Histogram NH2 further points out that when there are shortcomings at both the organizational level (including perceptual, absorptive, and integration capabilities) and the environmental level (digital economy policies, marketization process), even if a retail enterprise has strong adaptive capabilities, it is still difficult for its digital transformation of retail enterprises, its facilitating effect is difficult to be fully realized in the absence of both organizational and environmental factors, thus limiting the overall improvement of the digital transformation level of retail enterprises.